 As a next step, we plan to continue to personalize user experiences with the help of BlueConic.
 We will further unify data points across our varying tech partners for even more granular level ad targeting, subscription acquisition and renewal, and donor outreach to foster a growing and bonded National Review community.

-What advice would you offer someone planning on implementing a CDP?
+What advice regarding CDPs would you offer brands?

 The hardest part is figuring out a CDP is actually going to fit your needs and help you meet your goals.

 For someone who is already certain that a CDP is the right solution for them?
-Once you’ve made it that far, there isn’t much to consider beyond cost — with one major exception: customer service/success management teams.
+Once you’ve made it that far, there isn’t much to consider beyond cost — with one major exception: customer service and success management teams.

 Even for those that “get” data and understand how to deploy it (and the endless potential such technologies can offer through some innovation), it is quite easy to get lost in all the tools and features that come built-in to such a platform.